saulbel/lana-shop/README.md

-# Python checkout basket
+# Python shopping basket
-## Checkout basket in Flask
+## Shopping basket in Flask
 Our task is to implement a simple checkout HTTP API with the following operations:
 - Create a new checkout basket
 - Add a product to a basket